learn-with-devops/devops/k8s/readme.md

              key: key
              operator: Equal
              value: epam

+### Pod Eviction | Removing worker Node

+When administering your Kubernetes cluster, you will likely run into a situation where you need to delete pods from one of your nodes.
+You may need to debug issues with the node itself, upgrade the node, or simply scale down your cluster.

+Deleting pods from a node is not very difficult, however there are specific steps you should take to minimize disruption for your application.
+Be sure to fully read and understand each step before executing any commands to ensure no mistakes happen that could lead to downtime.

+Remove Node from cluster :-

+	1. Perform drain operation in that node to kill the pods in present folder and start it in different nodes.

+	    kubectl cordon <nodeName>

+	Note : When you darin the node, you need to ignore the daemon sets and remove local storage like below :

+	> kubectl drain <node-name> --ignore-daemonsets --delete-local-data --force

+	2. If you want to add the node back to cluster then uncordon that.

+	> kubectl uncordon <nodeName>

+	3. Remove workernode from clusre

+	> kubectl delete node <node name>

 ## Volumes
 	- PV , PVC ( Static )  and Storage Class ( Dynamic )